 Use this procedure to encrypt TCP communications that would otherwise be sent in the clear between an application client and server.
-(Examples given in parentheses configure the Reflection client to send data securely between a Web browser on the computer running Reflection, and a remote Web server.)
+(Examples given in parentheses configure the Reflection for Secure IT client to send data securely between a Web browser on the computer running Reflection for Secure IT, and a remote Web server.)

 To forward TCP communications

-Open the Reflection client and configure it to connect to your Secure Shell server host (for example, MySSHserver.com).
+Open the Reflection for Secure IT client and configure it to connect to your Secure Shell server host (for example, MySSHserver.com).

 Open the .
 Go to the dialog box tab.